From Farmington to Thailand and back home again

 At that point, Bloom had an epiphany about coming up with a new type of software to fix what he saw was literally a worldwide problem.

+"Complacency is the obstacle.
+Everybody was like, ‘Google Translate is out there, I’m going to send my message out in English, if they understand it; they understand it.
+If they don’t, I don’t care, because I’ve done my job as an underpaid mass communicator.'”

 By modifying some existing software Bloom was using, within nine months he had built a low-end app and started selling contracts in places like Hong Kong and Thailand.
-After proving that there was a need for the app, his company began rebuilding and expanding the app into a messaging software platform.
+After proving the need for the app, his company began rebuilding and expanding it into a messaging software platform.

 Bloom says that with his software platform, a business owner can write a message in any language and his platform will detect which language it’s written in.